salmank255/fire-detection/Readme.md

 Download the Dataset from: https://drive.google.com/drive/folders/104NGuq83r3tKXINfqSv1SLmKvwBN8Min?usp=sharing

-The code for our smoke detection paper will be uploaded soon.
+The code for our fire detection paper will be uploaded soon.

 ## Please cite the following paper